Sean-G-Han/tp/docs/DeveloperGuide.md

 3. **Input validation for policy tags (part 2):** We currently capitalise the first character of every word in the policy tag (e.g. `addp 1 t/policy A` results in `Policy A` policy tag being added to the client at index 1, rather than `policy A`), in order to prevent duplicates (e.g. `policy A` and `Policy A` might be the same policy).
    However, this restriction may not always align with user expectations or preferences.
-For instance, the user might want to create a policy tag named `WholeLife Plan` rather than `"Wholelife Plan`.
+For instance, the user might want to create a policy tag named `WholeLife Plan` rather than `Wholelife Plan`.
    We plan to revisit our approach to formatting of policy tag names, to strike a balance between disallowing invalid input and maintaining flexibility for user-defined inputs.